qmk/qmk_firmware/keyboards/pikatea/pikatea_macropad_gb4/readme.md

 * Hardware Supported: *M32u4*
 * Hardware Availability: *http://www.pikatea.com*

+Enter the bootloader in 3 ways:

+* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Keycode in layout**: Press the key mapped to `RESET` if it is available

 Make example for this keyboard (after setting up your build environment):

     make pikatea/pikatea_macropad_gb4:default